Marketing91

 Jack had decided to sell the house because he was being transferred to another city as part of his job.
 At the last minute, his transfer orders were canceled, and he was asked to handle the department in the present place only.

 He refused to sell the house now to Peter, who considers this situation as a breach of contract.
-As both the parties had entered into a legally binding contract, Peter had the right to take the matter to court and sue Jack for breach of contract.
+As both the parties involved had entered into a legally binding contract, Peter had the right to take the matter to court and sue Jack for breach of contract.

 Enforcement of bilateral contract